StarDust130/Catch-Naruto-Game/README.md

 To catch the Naruto character, the player must click on the tile that contains it.
 If the player successfully catches the Naruto character, their score will increase by 10 points.
 If the player clicks on a different character, the game will end and their final score will be displayed.

 Implementation Details🕹️.
 The game is implemented using HTML, CSS, and JavaScript.
 The game board is created using a 3x3 grid of HTML elements, and the characters are represented using image elements.
-The game logic is implemented using JavaScript, which handles the random placement of the characters and the scoring system.
+The game logic is implemented using JavaScript, which handles the random placement of the characters and the scoring system...